andrcuns/addon-storyshots-wdio/README.md

 When willing to generate and compare image snapshots for your stories, you have two options:

-- Have a storybook running (ie. accessible via http(s), for instance using `npm run storybook`)
+- Have a storybook running (ie. accessible via http(s), for instance using `yarn storybook`)
-- Have a static build of the storybook (for instance, using `npm run build-storybook`)
+- Have a static build of the storybook (for instance, using `yarn build-storybook`)

 Then you will need to reference the storybook URL (`file://...` if local, `http(s)://...` if served)